 • Pain pacemakers are a technique for spinal cord stimulation.
 This pacemaker is implanted in the body, allowing it to send electrical signals to the nerves.
 It helps to block and relieve pain.

 • Mind-Body therapies are a treatment to help the mind and body function properly together.
 There are various approaches to this therapy.
-Some involves relaxation techniques, meditation, guided imagery, biofeedback, or hypnosis.
+Some involve relaxation techniques, meditation, guided imagery, biofeedback, or hypnosis.
 The goal is to reduce and eliminate pain from chronic injuries.
+These types of therapies are more for mild to moderate pain relief.

-• Acupuncture is one of the main forms of treatment for chronic pain.
+• Acupuncture is a popular form of treatment for chronic pain.
 Many Chinese doctors believe that chronic pain is a result of an imbalance of energy in the body.
-Therefore, the needles help create balance in the body and reduce pain.
+Supposedly, the needles help create balance in the body and reduce pain.

-• Chiropractic treatments and massages are great for people with chronic back pain.
-In fact, it is the most popular form of non-surgical back treatment.
+• Chiropractic treatments can be helpful for people with chronic back pain.
+It is one of the most common forms of non-surgical back treatment.

 • Therapeutic touch and reiki healing are thought to activate healing in the body, thus reducing pain.
-These energy based techniques are very popular.
+Some patients swear by them, many patients in severe pain get no benefit at all from this approach.

 • Changing the dietary fat intake or consuming more plant foods can eliminate pain.